My blog posts likely contain affiliate links, including for the Amazon Associates program.

 Taking a cruise is a great way to explore Southeast Alaska, which is connected by plain but not connected by road.
 This region is also called the Inside Passage, and it is comprised of a large network of waterways and lots of islands – boats make the most sense if you want to see the scenery and explore some of the towns!

 There are three main categories of cruise ships: mega-ships (2,500+ passengers), mid-sized ships, and small ships (<150 passengers).
-While I understand the allure of mega-ships, I always recommend small-ship cruising in Alaska and have done two small ship cruises, with Uncruise (2017) and Alaskan Dream Cruises (2021).
-Small ships allow you to explore the waterways more intimately and spend more time in each port city having meaningful excursions on land.
+While I understand the allure of mega-ships, I always recommend small-ship cruising in Alaska and have done two small-ship cruises, with Uncruise (2017) and Alaskan Dream Cruises (2021).
+I’ve also done one mid-sized cruise ship, with Windstar Cruises in June 2022.
+Compared with their larger counterparts, small ships and mid-sized ships allow you to explore the waterways more intimately and spend more time in each port city having meaningful excursions on land.

 Most mega- and mid-sized ships offer one-way cruises between southern terminals like Vancouver and Seattle to northern terminals like Seward and Whittier.
 You can sail northbound or southbound, though I always recommend sailing northbound and tacking on a few days (5 minimum!) to explore the rest of Alaska on land.

 If you like the idea of exploring Alaska on the water but aren’t up for a cruise ship, there’s a much less formal way to do it: the Alaska Marine Highway System, also called the Alaska State Ferry.